mmterpstra/BA-BarcodeAnalysis/README.md

 [ea-utils](https://code.google.com/p/ea-utils/):another toolkit for demultiplexing / adapter trimming

 [DigitalBarcodeReadgroups](https://github.com/mmterpstra/DigitalBarcodeReadgroups): If you want to apply an extended barcode (for example consisting of a samplespecific part and a semi-random part).

+[trim_galore](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/): from the creator of fastqc. trims and does quality control.